theorangewill/wordpress-theme/README.md

 ## Author

-Each author has a page with information about they.
-The page has an avatar, a description, an email image and links to the social media.
+Each author has a page with information about them.
+The page has an avatar, description, email image and links.
 The user can add Interests and Experiences.
-Also it is showed a list of tags and posts that the author wrote.
+A list of tags and posts that the author has written are also shown.
 ![author page](/img/authorpage.png)

 The admin can change the name and the box information in the Wordpress menu Theme Options > Options.